- Brand name

 Taking other medicines

-Tell your doctor if you are taking any other medicines, including medicines that you buy without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including medicines that you buy without a prescription from your pharmacy, supermarket or health food shop.
 Some medicines may interfere with OZCEF.
-These include:

 These medicines may be affected by OZCEF, or may affect how well it works.
 You may need different amounts of your medicine, or you may need to take different medicines.
 Your doctor or pharmacist has more information on medicines to be careful with or avoid while taking OZCEF.